Travel & conservation company, since 1991

 Africa Geographic Travel

-Leading ecotourism and safari companies, including Africa Geographic, came together during the Conservation Lab at Spier Wine Estate to call for an end to activities that exploit lions.
+Leading ecotourism and safari companies, including Africa Geographic, came together during the Conservation Lab in Stellenbosch to call for an end to activities that exploit lions.

-This comes in the wake of the recently released feature documentary Blood Lions which has brought the horrors of predator breeding, canned hunting, and various other exploitative activities to the world’s attention.
+This comes after the recently released feature documentary Blood Lions, which has brought the horrors of predator breeding, canned hunting, and various other exploitative activities to the world’s attention.
 The film is a compelling call to action to have these practices stopped.

 Star of Blood Lions Ian Michler says, “Conservation Lab was an incredible opportunity to network with the wider safari and conservation community.
 As a result of discussions leading up to and during the event, the vast majority of safari operators attending have agreed to support a statement condemning predator breeding, canned hunting and the range of exploitative activities, such as cub petting and ‘walking with lions’, associated with these industries.
-This statement is a huge boost to the global campaign to end these activities.
+This statement greatly boosts the global campaign to end these activities.
 In addition, they are also showing their support for the legitimate predator conservation community and those operators offering responsible tourism activities.”

 The undersigned African-based safari and eco-tourism operators support Blood Lions and its aims.
 Whilst predator breeding and canned hunting practices are currently confined to southern Africa, these operators stand together as a pan-African industry – joining their voices with the global call for having them stopped.